Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Introduction

 The paper is organized as follows: in Section 2 we establish some basic definitions and results, mainly related with the geometry of multisymplectic manifolds.
 Section 3 is devoted to the definition and basic properties of the graded Lie algebra of the infinitesimal automorphisms of multisymplectic manifolds.
-In Section 4 the definition and some characteristics of locally homogeneous multisymplectic manifolds is stated, in particular the localization lemma for multisymplectic diffeomorphisms, and the strong local transitivity of the group of multisymplectic diffeomorphisms is proved for locally homogeneous multisymplectic manifolds.
-In Section 5 we will prove the main results on the structure of differential invariants of locally homogeneous multisymplectic manifolds.
-Finally, in Section 6, these results are used to characterize the multisymplectic transformations and the proof of the main theorem is completed in Section 7.
+In Section 4, the definition and some characteristics of locally homogeneous multisymplectic manifolds is stated; in particular, the localization lemma for multisymplectic diffeomorphisms, and the strong local transitivity of the group of multisymplectic diffeomorphisms is proved for locally homogeneous multisymplectic manifolds.
+In Section 5 we prove the main results on the structure of differential invariants of locally homogeneous multisymplectic manifolds.
+Finally, in Section 6, these results are used to characterize the multisymplectic transformations, while the proof of the main theorem is completed in Section 7.
+The paper ends with an appendix where multisymplectic manifolds admiting Darboux type coordinates are analised (according to \cite{LMS-2003}), as examples of locally homogeneous multisymplectic manifolds.

 All manifolds are real, paracompact, connected and $C^\infty$.
 All maps are $C^\infty$.
 Sum over crossed repeated indices is understood.